Mackenzie McDonald: 2017: Oracle US Tennis Award

 McDonald began the season winning the singles title at the F1 Los Angeles Pro Futures held at the University of Southern California, beating Carl Söderlund in the final by winning the last eleven games.
 In March at the BNP Paribas Open at Indian Wells, McDonald, along with former University of Virginia tennis player Danielle Collins, were selected to receive the Oracle US Tennis Awards, given to exceptional collegiate players transitioning to a professional.
 McDonald won the USA F12 Futures doubles event with Lloyd Glasspool, his fifth career Futures doubles title.

 2018: Wimbledon fourth round, Top 100 debut

-He participated in his first Australian Open in January where he defeated Elias Ymer in the first round after winning the qualifiers.
+McDonald participated in his first Australian Open in January where he defeated Elias Ymer in the first round after winning the qualifiers.
 In the next round, he was defeated by 3rd ranked Grigor Dimitrov in a 5 set thriller.
 Later, he won the Seoul Challenger against Jordan Thompson.

-At Wimbledon, he reached his first Grand Slam third-round by winning his first-ever 5-set match over Nicolás Jarry in the round of 64.
+At Wimbledon, the American reached his first Grand Slam third-round by winning his first-ever 5-set match over Nicolás Jarry in the round of 64.
 He then proceeded to defeat Guido Pella in straight sets to reach the second week of a grand slam for the first time in his career.
 He was then defeated in four sets by Milos Raonic in the round of 16.